brianlam38/Auth0-Audit/README.md

 # Auth0 Security Audit

 ### What
-A tool to perform a security audit on Auth0 configuration for a set of clients in a tenant.
+A tool to audit the security of your Auth0 configuration and provide recommendations.

 ### How